 Thomsen suffers from rheumatoid arthritis, a particularly debilitating form of arthritis causing chronic pain and joint damage.

-Although factors such as age and genetics are beyond our control, Thomsen and other speakers emphasized how taking control of weight, exercise, nutrition and other factors can help individuals prevent some types of arthritis or reduce painful symptoms.
+While factors such as age and genetics are beyond our control, Thomsen and other speakers emphasized how taking control of weight, exercise, nutrition and other factors can help individuals prevent some types of arthritis or reduce painful symptoms.

-The progressive nature of Thomsen's disease may eventually make it too difficult to walk.
+The progressive nature of Thomsen's disease eventually may make it too difficult to walk.
 If that happens, however, she knows she has done everything in her power to be as healthy as possible and still enjoy a good quality of life.

 "I'm a living, breathing example that there is hope with RA," Thomsen said.